The 17th Lennart Meri Conference will take place on 16-18 May 2024, in Tallinn, Estonia.

 How to get here

 Estonia is accessible by plane, train, bus and ferry.
 Tallinn airport is located only 4 km from the city centre and is well served by public transportation and taxi services.
 The bus station, train station and harbour are all situated in the city centre.
-The bus station has connections to Latvia, Lithuania and Russia.
-The railway station has connections to Russia.
 The Port of Tallinn connects Tallinn to Finland and Sweden by the ferry.

 Travel arrangements and accommodation